21 Reasons to Use Games in Your Marketing Strategy

 Because marketing games are used online, they have the ability to gather a lot of information about the user including how often they use their mobile device, where they are when they play the game, and other general demographics.
-When the game gathers this information, the company can utilize it for other marketing strategies and business purposes.
+When the game gathers this information, the company can utilise it for other marketing strategies and business purposes.

 Games bring enjoyment and fun to users when they into an application to play, games allow people to take a break from the real world, to-do lists, and other responsibilities for a short period of time to escape to another realm.
 Games are perfect for entertaining people and cultivating a fun experience, and fun sells.

 Even if someone is not a game enthusiast, they will most likely give a game a try at least once and once is all you need for a chance to develop a follower.

 5. Develop a Following

 Games have the ability to create a crowd of dedicated followers.
-If someone enjoys playing the game and finds it exciting, they are going to come back for more.
+If someone enjoys playing the game within a marketing campaign, they are more likely to come back for repeat plays of the game.
 Once someone plays a game multiple times, they are likely to tell their friends about it, which creates a dedicated following.

 6. Source of Referrals

-If someone likes a game, they are likely to tell their friends about it and share a link to the game.
-Having a game is a great way to get business referrals without actually talking about business.
+If someone enjoys an advergame campaign, they are more likely to tell their friends about it and share a link to the game.
+Having a game is a great marketing channel for getting business referrals without actually talking about business.
 Then, once the referrals are playing the game, the opportunity arises to introduce them to the business and what it can do for them.